ishitamisra/multithreaded_search_engine/README.md

-parser, hash table, thread pool, index write/read round-tripping, the AND/OR/NOT/PHRASE stream readers, and the query parser (including error cases like unbalanced parens and all-negated clauses). `scripts/demo.sh` is the end-to-end smoke test: it exercises every tool against real data, including a real (local) HTTP crawl.
+parser, hash table, thread pool, index write/read round-tripping, the AND/OR/NOT/PHRASE stream readers, and the query parser (including error cases like unbalanced parens and all-negated clauses). `scripts/demo.sh` is the end-to-end smoke test: it tests every tool against real data, including a (local) HTTP crawl.

-## Known limitations
+## Limitations

-- The HTTP server is HTTP/1.1 without keep-alive, chunked transfer, or TLS -- adequate for a local search UI, not for exposing to the internet directly.
+- The HTTP server is HTTP/1.1 without keep-alive, or TLS.
-- The crawler's URL-priority strategy is plain BFS (nearer to the seeds first); no content-quality-based frontier prioritization.
+- The crawler's URL-priority strategy is plain BFS (nearer to the seeds first); it does not include content-quality-based frontier prioritization.
-- The stemmer is a small hand-written suffix stripper, not a full Porter stemmer.